Hazaloolu/message-broker/README.md

-Implementation of a message broker in Go.
+A simple message broker written in Go.